Contract Marriage, Anyone?

 Starring: Xu Kai Cheng (I’m a Pet at Dali Temple) and Simona Wang (Ban Shu Legend).

 You can watch my episode one recap here.
+This will be a slow-going recap, so I hope you don’t mind.

 The contract relationship has me intrigued.
 How will Xia Lin’s illness affect the terms of the contract?